redhat-openstack/website/source/tests/storage/cinder.html.md

 ### Cinder with NFS

-1. Set the NFS share in Packstack:
+*   Set the NFS share in Packstack:

 `   packstack --cinder-backend=nfs --cinder-nfs-mounts=`<IP/hostname>`.:/`<shared directory>

-1. Create the shares file, in it the shares that the Cinder will connect to:

-         echo "localhost:/var/lib/nfs/share" > /etc/cinder/shares.conf

-1. Create the directory on which the shares will be mounted:
+*   Create the directory on which the shares will be mounted:

          mkdir -p /var/lib/cinder/mnt

-1. Make the Cinder user the owner of the directory:
+*   Make the Cinder user the owner of the directory:

         chown -v cinder.cinder /var/lib/cinder/mnt

-1. Configure the SELINUX on the compute nodes to allow access from the instances to the shares:
+*   Configure the SELINUX on the compute nodes to allow access from the instances to the shares:

          /usr/sbin/setsebool -P virt_use_nfs on

-1. Restart all the Cinder related services:
+*   Restart all the Cinder related services:

          for i in $(chkconfig --list | awk ' /cinder/ { print $1 } ' ); do service $i restart; done